 These basic principles of admission and rate control are made more explicit in the following.
 One must also have in mind that either the uplink or the downlink can be the bottleneck of a CDMA system at one time or another; so from an engineering perspective one should focus only on the more restrictive direction when accepting calls.
-In our paper, all the notations will be understood to relate to that direction.
+All the notations will be understood to relate to that direction.